White65534/XLIP/README.md

 ![XLIP](image_first_0302_1-2.png)

+## Abstract

+Vision-and-language pretraining (VLP) in the medical field utilizes contrastive learning on image-text pairs to achieve effective transfer across tasks.
+Yet, current VLP approaches with the masked modelling strategy face two challenges when applied to the medical domain.
+First, current models struggle to accurately reconstruct key pathological features due to the scarcity of medical data.
+Second, most methods only adopt either paired image-text or image-only data, failing to exploit the combination of both paired and unpaired data.
+To this end, this paper proposes a XLIP (Masked modelling for medical Language-Image Pre-training) framework to enhance pathological learning and feature learning via unpaired data.
+First, we introduce the attention-masked image modelling (AttMIM) and entity-driven masked language modelling module (EntMLM), which learns to reconstruct pathological visual and textual tokens via multi-modal feature interaction, thus improving medical-enhanced features.
+The AttMIM module masks a portion of the image features that are highly responsive to textual features.
+This allows XLIP to improve the reconstruction of highly similar image data in medicine efficiency.
+Second, our XLIP capitalizes unpaired data to enhance multimodal learning by introducing disease-kind prompts.
+The experimental results show that XLIP achieves SOTA for zero-shot and fine-tuning classification performance on five datasets.

 ## Introduction

 XLIP (X-ray Language-Image Pre-training) is a multimodal model designed to bridge the gap between medical text and X-ray images.
 Inspired by OpenAI's CLIP, XLIP aims to provide a unified feature space for both text and images, specifically focusing on the medical domain.